To accommodate bus routes, 22 Chicago school bell times will change this fall

 The district did not say how many students will be eligible to use the hub stops this upcoming school year or exactly when the program will start, except that it will be “later this year.”
 Families whose students participated last year have been notified that the program is continuing and will be contacted again when the district restarts it.

-The hub stops will be at the same locations as last school year.
+The hub stops will be for the same schools as last school year.

 The district’s Office of Student Transportation had a roughly $140 million budget last school year, slightly lower than the previous year, according to budget records.